Support

 Environment Variables

-Environment variables provide a tiered mechanism to propagate eventual consistency across a broad range of devices.
+Environment variables provide a mechanism to propagate cloud-based key-value pairs to a device, fleet, or project.

 note